rabbitholecomputing/QuokkaNeXT-HID-firmware/README.md

-# Quokka NeXT HID
+# QuokkaNext HID
-Quokka NeXT HID is an USB keyboard and mouse to 5-pin non-ADB NeXT input interface.
+QuokkaNext HID is an USB keyboard and mouse to 5-pin non-ADB NeXT input interface.
 It bridges a USB keyboard and mouse to a NeXT machine via a Soundbox or NeXT monitor as an input alternative to a native NeXT keyboard and mouse.

 # How to use
- 1. Attach any USB keyboards/mice to your Quokka NeXT HID.
+ 1. Attach any USB keyboards/mice to your QuokkaNext HID.
- 2. The Quokka NeXT HID can be powered two ways.
+ 2. The QuokkaNext HID can be powered two ways.
 From the NeXT machine or via the USB-C port.
     - When powered by the USB-C port, the button assigned to power on the keyboard can turn on the NeXT machine.
-    - When powered via the NeXT machine, the power button on the Quokka NeXT HID must be used to turn on the NeXT machine.
+    - When powered via the NeXT machine, the power button on the QuokkaNext HID must be used to turn on the NeXT machine.
- 3. Once the power is turned on LEDs on the QuokkADB will blink once for power and then blink for all devices found on the USB bus.
+ 3. Once the power is turned on LEDs on the QuokkaNext HID will blink once for power and then blink for all devices found on the USB bus.

 # Background
 The code is largely based upon the [QuokkABD](https://github.com/rabbitholecomputing/QuokkADB-firmware) and uses the same micro processor.
 The QuokkADB inturn uses a large amount of code from [adbuino](https://github.com/akuker/adbuino) project.